kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 up to 8 keys that are able to unlock the container.
-The keys can be text entered interactively at a prompt, like a standard password, or keyfiles, any standard file, such as a picture, a song, a pdf...anything you could store on a harddrive!
-Addititional text keys are helpful to have an unlocking mechanism in case you forget or damage another key.
-Keyfiles are nice as a quick, automatic way to unencrypt devices when in a safe place, or to have a key much longer than a reasonable text one.
+The keys can be text entered interactively at a prompt, like a standard password, or keyfiles, any standard file, such as a picture, a song, a pdf...anything you could store on a hard drive!
+Additional text keys are helpful to have an unlocking mechanism in case you forget or damage another key.
+Keyfiles are nice as a quick, automatic way to decrypt devices when in a safe place, or to have a key much longer than a reasonable text one.

 For example, my ThinkPad has an SD card slot.
 When I am at home, a keyfile on